CanDIG/candigv2-ingest/README.md

 # candigv2-ingest
-Ingest data into the CanDIGv2 stack
+Ingest data into the CanDIGv2 stack.
 This repository assumes that you have a functional instance of CanDIGv2.

-## CanDIGv2 components in use right now:
-minio
-htsget-server
-chord-metadata
-candig-server
-federation-service
-candig-data-portal
-keycloak
-tyk
-opa
-vault

 ## What you'll need:
 * A valid user for CanDIGv2 that has site administration credentials.